thatbeautifuldream/dev/lecture-025/README.md

 # Automation Lecture

-- missed it due to papers
+- added files in the repository